The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Ethical Considerations Statement

 \section{Ethical Considerations Statement}

 This work documents publicly available information about deployed AI agents.
 We considered the following ethical concerns and mitigation approaches:

 \textbf{Privacy and data handling.} We collected only publicly available information.
 No sensitive user data, proprietary information, or private communications were analyzed.
 All web sources were archived for verification.
-Company correspondence was on a confidential basis.
+Company correspondence was treated as confidential.

 \textbf{Responsible disclosure and developer engagement.} Before publication, developers were given four weeks to review and correct annotations, with ongoing correction mechanisms available post-publication.
 This reduces risks of factual errors while maintaining research independence.